 To give our brothers and sisters who are less fortunate the chance to have a warm meal, a chance to sit and relax and a chance to enjoy conversation with others is the stewardship opportunity this group offers.
-Peggy Forrest, coordinator of this group, invites everyone to sign up to prepare a dish that for the dinner on the first Thursday of every month in St. Monica’s Hall.
+Peggy Forrest, coordinator of this group, invites everyone to sign up to prepare a dish that for the dinner on the first Thursday of every month at the Spooner House in Shelton.
 On the specific evening, the committee gathers and finishes preparing the meal, serves the meal to our guests and then also relaxes and enjoys the meal and the company of our guests.
 A wonderful opportunity to brighten someone’s day!

 Helping our brothers and sister in time of need is the theme of this committee.
 Throughout the year we collect an assortment of food items as well soaps, shampoo, toothpaste and other personal hygiene belongings for distribution as needed.
 At Thanksgiving, Christmas and Easter, special baskets are put together for distribution to those in need.

 Our Social Committee is an outgrowth of St. Augustine’s 150th Anniversary Committee in 2006.
 Today this group is an avenue which encourages parishioners to become active by socializing at the numerous parish community events which the committee sponsors throughout the year.
 These include themed dinners, winter movie night party, and many more fun activities.
 The group, although hard-working, always has a good time working together toward the common goal.
 The committee looks forward to continuing a number of different fun events in the coming year to bring the family of St. Augustine closer together.

 Sunday Envelope Counters